-The USI Registry System provides a Web Service, containing multiple methods, allowing authorised training bodies to initiate direct, system-to-system interactions with the Registry System.
+The USI Registry System provides a web service, containing multiple methods, allowing authorised organisations to initiate direct, system-to-system interactions with the USI Registry System.

 Over time, the features of the web service and, as a result, the interface specifications are expected to change.

 This brief document describes the policy and procedure for versioning of the USI Registry System Web Service.